Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Belarusian Defense Ministry asserted that Poland had provided no evidence to substantiate its claim, and argued that "there had been no border violations by Mi-8 and Mi-24 helicopters".

 In recent weeks, the Warsaw government has expressed growing concern about the presence of fighters from the Wagner private military group in Belarus.
-Following a deal to resolve the group’s insurgency in Russia in late June, an unspecified number of Wagner mercenaries have moved to Belarus and begun training the Belarusian military.
+Following a deal to resolve the group’s insurgency in Russia in late June, an unspecified number of Wagner mercenaries have moved to Belarus and begun training the Belarusian army.
 Poland has also begun moving more than 1,000 of its troops closer to the border with Belarus.

 Wagner soldiers train Belarusian special forces near NATO state border